Go Back

 • Have the app?
 Unlock AccuWeather Alerts™ with Premium+

-Farther east in the Atlantic, a second disturbance—currently producing a broad area of thunderstorms—recently brought heavy rainfall to parts of the Cabo Verde Islands, located just off the west coast of Africa.
+Farther east in the Atlantic, a second disturbance—currently producing a broad area of thunderstorms—recently brought heavy rainfall to parts of the Cabo Verde Islands, located in the central Atlantic.

 The next two names on the list of tropical storms for the 2025 Atlantic hurricane season are Fernand and Gabrielle.